• Skip to main content

 Shirataki rice tastes quite bland and is a bit chewy.
 However, it readily soaks up the flavors in your dish, which makes it such a great low-carb substitute for rice.

 Some brands are also known to include oat fibers in their recipes, which stray away from traditional konjac rice.
-Observe the labels carefully before buying to be sure it does not contain unwanted ingredients.
+Check the labels carefully before buying to be sure it does not contain unwanted ingredients.

 Shirataki Rice Nutrition Facts

-This low-carb shirataki rice boasts a ton of great health benefits.
+This low-carb shirataki rice boasts a ton of health benefits.
 It is comprised of approximately ninety-seven percent water and three percent soluble fiber.

 A serving of miracle rice contains 30 calories, 3g in carbs, and 3g of fiber.
 Some brands even have zero calories!